farsightsec/axa/README.md

 ## SRA server SSH details
 -------------------------
-As of the time of this writing, the SRA service answers at he following address via the SSH transport:
+As of the time of this writing, the SRA service answers at the following address via the SSH transport:

 `sra-service@sra-eft.sie-remote.net`

-Note, you will need to create or edit your ~/.ssh/config file to specify the private half of the SSH key pair whose public half you will have registered with Farsight for SRA use, similar to:
+You will need to create or edit your ~/.ssh/config file to specify the private half of the SSH key pair whose public half you will have registered with Farsight for SRA use, similar to: